AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/cables.md

 provide diagnostic function by visualizing the channel usage on the cables, the channels appear as lit colored lines that run along the black stripe on the cables giving you an understanding of how your channels are being used on your network.
-The first four channels show as lines matching the color of the cable, the next four show as white lines.
+For regular smart cables, the first four channels show as lines matching the color of the cable, the next four show as white lines.
+For dense smart cable, each stripe represents 4 channels.

+On networks with a <ItemLink id="controller"/>, the lines on the cables show the exact path the channels take.

+Smart cables on ad-hoc networks will instead show the number of channels in use network-wide instead of the number of channels flowing through that specific cable.

 These can also be colored in the same manner as <ItemLink id="fluix_glass_cable"/>.